08/07/23 | Settlement Reached with Seaboard and Triumph

-Have you worked for a major red meat processing company since January 2014?
-Your wages were likely lower due to a massive wage-fixing agreement between the nation’s biggest meat processing companies.
+Have you worked for a major red meat processing company since January 2000?
+Your wages were likely lower due to an alleged wage-fixing agreement between the nation’s biggest meat processing companies.
 Fill out the form to find out your rights »

 AFFECTED RED MEAT INDUSTRY EMPLOYERS

-This class-action lawsuit pertains to many red meat processing companies, and our firm is actively seeking to hear from those who have been employed, or are currently employees, at one of the following meat processors:
+This class-action lawsuit pertains to many red meat processing companies, and our firm is actively seeking to hear from those who have been employed, or are currently employees, at one of the following meat processors or at Agri Stats:

 - Agri Beef Co.